drduh/macOS-Security-and-Privacy-Guide/README-cn.md

 The standard best security practices apply:

 * Create a threat model
     * What are you trying to protect and from whom?
 Is your adversary a [three letter agency](https://theintercept.com/document/2015/03/10/strawhorse-attacking-macos-ios-software-development-kit/) (if so, you may want to consider using [OpenBSD](http://www.openbsd.org/) instead), a nosy eavesdropper on the network, or determined [apt](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
     * Study and recognize threats and how to reduce attack surface.

 * Keep the system up to date
     * Patch, patch, patch your system and software.
+    * macOS system updates can be completed using the App Store application, or the `softwareupdate` command-line utility - neither requires registering an Apple account.
     * Subscribe to announcement mailing lists (e.g., [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce)) for programs you use often.

 * Encrypt sensitive data
     * In addition to full disk encryption, create one or many encrypted containers to store passwords, keys and personal documents.
     * This will mitigate damage in case of compromise and data exfiltration.

 * Frequent backups
     * Create regular backups of your data and be ready to reimage in case of compromise.
     * Always encrypt before copying backups to external media or the "cloud".

 * Click carefully
     * Ultimately, the security of a system can be reduced to its administrator.
     * Care should be taken when installing new software.
 Always prefer [free](https://www.gnu.org/philosophy/free-sw.en.html) and open source software ([which macOS is not](https://superuser.com/questions/19492/is-mac-os-x-open-source)).

 ## Firmware